AudioCommons/timbral_models/README.md

 # AudioCommons Timbral Models
-This work is part of the [AudioCommons project] (https://www.audiocommons.org).
+This work is part of the [AudioCommons project](https://www.audiocommons.org).
 This distribution contains Python scripts developed for extracting timbral attributes of audio files.

-More detailed explanations of how the models function can be found in Deliverable D5.6: Second prototype of timbral characterisation tools for semantically annotating non-musical content, available: [http://www.audiocommons.org/materials/]
+More detailed explanations of how the models function can be found in Deliverable D5.6: Second prototype of timbral characterisation tools for semantically annotating non-musical content, available: http://www.audiocommons.org/materials/

 # Installing the package